kubevault/kubevault/docs/guides/secret-engines/kv/csi-driver.md

       storageClassName: vault-kv-storage
       volumeMode: DirectoryOrCreate
     ```
+2. **Create Service Account:** Create service account for the pod we are going to create in next step.
+    ```yaml
+    apiVersion: v1
+    kind: ServiceAccount
+    metadata:
+      name: kv-vault
+      namespace: demo
+    ```

-2. **Create Pod:** Now we can create a Pod which refers to this volume.
+3. **Create Pod:** Now we can create a Pod which refers to this volume.
 When the Pod is created, the volume will be attached, formatted and mounted to the specific container.

     ```yaml
     apiVersion: v1